RH203/library-system-ITTS/README.md

 # library-system-ITTS
-Create a library system using C language
+This file was created using the C programming language.